 Things happen and time slips away from us.
 It has happened to me more than once.
 You lose track of time and all of the sudden it’s getting dark.
 Always take a flashlight or headlamp with you.
 It’s real simple to get lost or break a leg in the dark forest.
 If you’ve ever watched a movie this is where you die and get eaten by monsters or wild animals.
 Why risk it?
 Just take the freaking light!

 Take a knife.
 Knives are handy for crafting the walking stick that you forgot, and for many other purposes.
 Take a folding pocket knife at the minimum.
-I really like the Victorinox Hiker Swiss Army Knife because it has all the stuff I need and a decent saw blade on it.
+I really like the Swiss Army Knife, because it has all the stuff I need and a decent saw blade on it.
 I use this thing all the time.

 Mobile phone or 2 way radio

 Things can happen.
-Make sure to have a way to call someone for help.
+Make sure to have a radio or mobile phone, to call someone for help.